 Sharing Your Plan

 Of course, your emergency plan is only going to be effective if people know about it.
-For this reason, you need to share your emergency plan with the appropriate parties and ensure it is kept updated of any changes in contact information.
+For this reason, you need to share your emergency plan with the appropriate parties and ensure it is updated with any changes.

-You should provide a copy of your emergency plan with:
+You should provide a copy of your emergency plan to:

 - The people involved in the emergency plan